-Allies are individuals who see the systemic implications of the ways in which communities of colour, Black people, are being affected, and they are standing side by side with them and taking the lead to both call the system out and hold the system accountable,”Rashid Shabazz, chief marketing and storytelling office at Color of Change
+“Allies are individuals who see the systemic implications of the ways in which communities of colour, Black people, are being affected, and they are standing side by side with them and taking the lead to both call the system out and hold the system accountable,”Rashid Shabazz, chief marketing and storytelling office at Color of Change

-We would like to acknowledge that we are doing our best to continually take steps forward in creating space for systematically marginalized and oppressed peoples.
+We would like to acknowledge that we are doing our best to continually take steps forward in creating space for systematically marginalized and oppressed persons of colour.
 We are actively listening, learning and educating ourselves.

-As our team rejoins us to help us reopening our studios, we start by asking them to commit to at least one action rooted in learning – whether that’s listening to a podcast, amplifying the voice of others through social media, donating, having a courageous conversation or reading a book.
+As our teams work to reopen our studios, we have asked them to commit to at least one action rooted in learning – whether that’s listening to a podcast, amplifying the voice of others through social media, donating, having a courageous conversation or reading a book.

 Here is the list of learning resources we’ve compiled for our team.
-We wanted to share this with you so you can start somewhere too.
-We’d like this page to be a living document that we’ll add to throughout the year.
+We wanted to share this with you so you can continue to grow with us.
+This page is a living document that we add to throughout the year.
 If you have a suggestion for this list, please direct message us on Instagram here.

 Places to Donate